skylightio/skylight-docs/app/views/skylight/docs/chapters/_90-faqs.md

 Skylight plays nice with other profilers and monitoring solutions, including New Relic.
 Many of our customers run multiple tools with success!
 Go ahead and compare :)

+### How long is your data retention period?

+Our data retention period is 45 days.

 ## Reading Skylight

 ### What is the "Rack" endpoint?